 Air infiltration testing shall be performed in accordance with ASTM E283.

-Wall panels may be tested for wind-driven rain in accordance with E331, subject to additional requirements in IBC Section 1403.2 (Exception 2) or IRC Section R703.1.1 (Exception 2).
+Wall panels may be tested for wind-driven rain in accordance with E331, subject to additional requirements in IBC Section 1402.2 (Exception 2) [Section 1403.2 (Exception 2) of the 2015 IBC] or IRC Section R703.1.1 (Exception 2).
 Wall panels that are not tested shall comply with Statement 4 of Section 7.3 of this criteria.

 All air and water infiltration testing shall be performed and evaluated utilizing the minimum test pressure differences defined in each of the above-noted ASTM test specifications.